igor-baiborodine/kiroule.com/content/article/bilberry-v4-released/index.md

 <!--more-->

+So, why `v4`?
+What was the raison d'être of developing a new major version?
+With the `v3` and previous versions, the main complaint from the users was that the theme customization, namely applying custom colors and fonts, was rather inconvenient and cumbersome.
+The theme's CSS and JavaScript assets management was initially implemented using [npm](https://www.npmjs.com/) and [Laravel Mix](https://laravel-mix.com/), a Webpack wrapper.
+To generate the theme's custom CSS and JavaScript artifacts, you had to execute an `npm` command in your local development environment and then commit the generated assets to override the ones provided by the theme.
+Even worse, besides the above, you had to manage your own theme's fork when importing theme files as a Hugo module.

 Article plan:
-Why v4?
+* Why v4?
-Details on what was implemented as per the project scope.
+* Details on what was implemented as per the project scope.

 ### Details 1
 ### Details 2